ARION

 “Decision?
 Which one?”

 Dr. Kazama looked her in the eye with a serious expression that almost looked comical on his mustelid face.
-“Now that you know what you know, do we inform our people that in addition to the permanent changes our bodies have gone through, that very few of us will ever have children again — or do we let them have their experimentation and let nature tell them on its own?
-Similar species might get together on their own once we have greater numbers and more matches when the other ship arrives, without having to mandate that they must have sex together.”
+“Now that you know what you know, do we inform our people that in addition to the permanent changes our bodies have gone through, that very few of us will ever have children again — or do we let them have their experimentation and let nature tell them personally?
+Similar species might get together on their own once we have greater numbers and more matches when the other ship arrives, even without having to mandate that they must have sex together.”

 Kate sighed.
 “As Furs, we are not sterile, but for all practical purposes, the result is the same.”
 She got to her feet and cast a glance back toward the kitchen where they could hear Rocky griping about something; his moods swings had been more dour lately following his near-death experience.
 “Thank you, Satoru.
 Personally, I would prefer to keep this from the general public, but that might not be fair to them.
 I will discuss it with Ken tonight, but now I need to get back to work.”